Powerlearnproject/se-assignment-day-2-git-and-github-YegonGodwin/README.md

 -A README, along with a repository license, citation file, contribution guidelines, and a code of conduct, communicates expectations for your project and helps you manage contributions.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
-Public repositories on GitHub are open to anyone, fostering community collaboration and visibility, while private repositories offer restricted access, protecting sensitive data and intellectual property.
+-Public repositories on GitHub are open to anyone, fostering community collaboration and visibility, while private repositories offer restricted access, protecting sensitive data and intellectual property.
 ## Public Repositories:
 -Accessibility: Open to anyone on the internet.
 -Collaboration: Facilitates open-source development and community contributions.